Happy 10th Birthday, MindNode

 Becoming a Team

-When I last wrote about how MindNode came to be (The road to MindNode 1.0), a few freelancer helped me with certain aspects of the app like design and coding.
-Then almost five years ago I hired my first employee and the company has grown ever since.
+When I last wrote about how MindNode came to be (The road to MindNode 1.0), a few freelancers helped me with certain aspects of the app like design and coding.
+Then, almost five years ago I hired my first employee and the company has grown ever since.
 Only last year we doubled the number of employees to six and we are currently looking into hiring a backend developer to help us bring brainstorming to teams.

 MindNode is no longer my baby, but the combined effort of a motivated team of people who share a common passion: helping you, our users, develop your thoughts into something alive in the world.